5 Questions You Should Be Asking When Choosing a Court Reporter

 - Conference room space when scheduling a deposition in their offices.

-Alternatively, some firms may charge separately for these services, raising the final invoice significantly.
+Alternatively, some court reporting firms may charge separately for these services, raising the final invoice significantly.
 Understanding these costs will help you make a more accurate comparison with confidence.

 2. Are your court reporters licensed or certified?
 Can they handle complex testimony?